Meet Robert P. Arthur

-After the conflagration of the third world war breaks the bonds of consensual reality, ten brutal and psychologically damaged men set out on horseback into a wilderness of inexplicable natural phenomena.
+After the conflagration of the third world war breaks the bonds of consensual reality, ten brutal and psychologically damaged men set out on horseback into a wilderness of unexplainable natural phenomena.
 Crazy Horse in Heaven is a wild and haunting epic of light and dark.
 Filled with unpredictable philosophical, psychological and physical horror, it delivers […]

-Robert P. Arthur and Aphrodite Anagnost are a terrifying pair of gifted verbalist who have pulled off one of the most evocatively written horror novels in decades.
+Robert P. Arthur and Aphrodite Anagnost are a terrifying pair of gifted verbalists who have pulled off one of the most evocatively written horror novels in decades.
 The winner of the Chanticleer book prize for a ghost story, Passover chronicles a day and night in the lives of a wealthy rural family that discovers through […]

 A tribute to Vincent Van Gogh.

 Combining poetry, dance, biographical notes, music and drama, Music of leaves is an intensely beautiful and ultimately heartbreaking look at the life, work, and interior landscape of Vincent Van Gogh

 Fut Gar and the Nature of Evil Fut is cutting edge material challenging the choreographer and director to merge martial arts forms with modern dance and poetry to fashion a one-of-a-kind choreo poem.
 Taking a deliberating Western view of Eastern philosophy, the poem serves as a poetic framework for the evolving mental states of a man or woman facing the death of […]

 As a sequel to the poem/play, Hymn to the Chesapeake, Robert P. Arthur continues the story of Tommy, Hymn’s protagonist.
 Tommy’s yearns for the return of his son, lost at sea.
-The poem/play, like Hymn to the Chesapeake and Stroke is achingly beautiful and solidifies Arthur as both dramatist and one or most powerful poets […]
+The poem/play, like Hymn to the Chesapeake and Strokes, is achingly beautiful and solidifies Arthur as both dramatist and one or most powerful poets […]

-Flat out ignoring of time, space, and reality, and employing surrealism, contemporary philosophy, and Whitehead’s Corollary, as well as hysterical sexuality and obsession with bloody death, this heroine’s account is history-based but follows it’s explosive poetic language into stunning truths of the human condition.
+Flat out ignoring time, space, and reality, and employing surrealism, contemporary philosophy, and Whitehead’s Corollary, as well as hysterical sexuality and obsession with bloody death, this heroine’s account is history-based but follows it’s explosive poetic language into stunning truths of the human condition.
 Adults only, but maybe not all adults.
-Can be performed on […]
+Can be performed on stage […]